BennoLossin/sHoTT/src/simplicial-hott/15-2-LARI-adjunctions-are-initial-sections.rzk.md

   , ( \ γ → dhom-dhom-htpy a (x₁, x₂) (y₁, y₂) g γ
     , \ _ → refl))

-#def is-full-emb-total-hom-iso uses (is-iso-arrow-nat-trans-is-iso-arrow-boundary TODO extext)
+#def is-full-emb-total-hom-iso uses (is-iso-arrow-nat-trans-is-iso-arrow-boundary extext)
   ( a : A)
   : is-full-emb (Σ (b : B) , Iso A (π₁ is-rezk-A) a (u b)) (Σ (b : B) , hom A a (u b)) (total-hom-iso a) :=